The Cromwell Las Vegas

 The Cromwell Las Vegas is a luxury boutique casino hotel on the Las Vegas Strip in Paradise, Nevada.
 It is owned and operated by Caesars Entertainment.
 It was originally opened by Michael Gaughan as the Barbary Coast on March 2, 1979.
 Several nearby resorts were opposed to its construction, partially due to concerns about increased traffic congestion.
 The property featured Victorian décor and later became part of Gaughan's company, Coast Casinos.
 The Barbary Coast would go on to add two popular restaurants, and a nightclub by Victor Drai.

 Boyd Gaming acquired the Barbary Coast in 2004, when it purchased Coast Casinos.
 Boyd subsequently traded the Barbary Coast to Harrah's Entertainment, in exchange for other property on the Las Vegas Strip.
 Harrah's finalized its acquisition in February 2007, and briefly closed the Barbary Coast before reopening it on March 1, 2007, as Bill's Gamblin' Hall and Saloon.
 The property was named after company founder Bill Harrah.

 Harrah's was later renamed as Caesars Entertainment, and the company announced plans in 2012 to extensively renovate Bill's.
 The property closed on February 4, 2013, and reopened as The Cromwell on April 21, 2014.
 The renovated property includes a restaurant by chef Giada De Laurentiis.
 It also features a rooftop pool and nightclub operated by Drai.
 In 2020, the Cromwell became an adults-only property.
+By early 2026, the property is expected to rebrand as The Vanderpump Hotel, in partnership with television personality Lisa Vanderpump.